cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 This Feature Info Agent (FIA) acts as a single access point for [TWA Visualisations](https://github.com/cambridge-cares/TheWorldAvatar/wiki/TWA-Visualisations) to query for both meta and time series data of an individual feature (i.e. a single geographical location) before display within the side panel of the visualisation.

-Please see the [CHANGELOG](./CHANGELOG.md) file for details on recent changes; the latest available image of the FIA can be determine by viewing its [GitHub package page](https://github.com/cambridge-cares/TheWorldAvatar/pkgs/container/feature-info-agent).
+Please see the [CHANGELOG](./CHANGELOG.md) file for details on recent changes; the latest available image of the FIA can be determined by viewing its [GitHub package page](https://github.com/cambridge-cares/TheWorldAvatar/pkgs/container/feature-info-agent).

 ## Overview